 The beauty of search advertising is that you have a chance to compete with the bigger competitors in your local market without spending an arm and a leg in advertising costs.
 It also gives small business owners like you a way to directly target searchers based on their geography so your ads only show to people who are around your store or service area.
 Search advertising is like having a billboard online, but your targeting is much more effective because it is only being shown to people in your local area who are actually looking for your products or services.

 Speaking of billboards, let’s talk about display advertising.
-Display advertising is a way to grow your brand’s awareness online.
+Digital display advertising is a way to grow your brand’s awareness online.
 Display ads, also known as banner ads, are shown to your target audience whenever they are surfing online, but not searching for your product or service.

 When your customer is online, it’s important to keep your brand in front of them as much as possible.
 Think of your own online behavior.
 How much time are you spending doing real, honest research for a specific service, and how much time are you spending just piddling around reading sports stats and barbecue recipes?
 We all spend much more time consuming information on our favorite websites than we do searching for something specific.
 So, it’s important to put your business in front of consumers when they are surfing the web because that’s where they spend the majority of their time.